 (fissure) in the

 anus.
-The preferred procedure is lateral internal
+The preferred procedure is an internal anal

 sphincterotomy.
 A doctor makes a small incision in the internal anal sphincter,

 one of two muscles that control the anus.
 This can be done as outpatient